 In the first three month of 2014 the consolidated revenue was € 13,569 million and the consolidated EBIT was € 726 million.

 DHL are the initials of the company's founders Adrian Dalsey, Larry Hillblom and Robert Lynn.

 In essence, the new Group strategy provides for a two-tier structure with Deutsche Post and DHL as well as tighter links between the three DHL divisions.
 Strategy is aimed at defending the Group's strong position in the German mail market and raising profitability at DHL.
 Our goal is to remain “Die Post für Deutschland” as well as “The logistics company for the world”. more

 Our brands Deutsche Post and DHL - are united under the umbrella of Deutsche Post DHL.
-They offer a range of services split into divisions for MAIL, EXPRESS, GLOBAL FOWARDING, FREIGHT and SUPPLY CHAIN.
+They offer a range of services split into divisions for PeP, EXPRESS, GLOBAL FOWARDING, FREIGHT and SUPPLY CHAIN.

 In general, our Group takes every competitor - including the smaller ones - seriously.
 The three major competitors include TNT (Netherlands) as well as UPS and FedEx in the EXPRESS Corporate Division.

 Since the financial year 1999 our consolidated financial statements are drawn up in accordance with the International Financial Reporting Standards (IFRS).

 We first drew up our consolidated financial statements in accordance with IAS (International Accounting Standards, now: International Financial Reporting Standards (IFRS)) in 1999.

 Shares of Deutsche Post AG can be acquired through your bank.